What Are Water Soluble Stabilizers

 Once it is rinsed and dried, you will attain the gorgeous design.
 You can also soak the fabric in water for some minutes, and the stabilizer will disappear completely.
 You can even dab it with a wet cloth to dissolve and disappear the stabilizer without much effort.

-• Step 8 – Dry the embroidery
+• Step 8 – Dry The Embroidery

 After washing the fabric, lay down the embroidered fabric over any flat surface to dry out.
 Alternatively, to form the curved shape, place the final result on the mug or the bowl.
 Once it has dried, it will hold the shape of the material it was kept at.
 The shape is up to you and you can form any of the shapes you like for your embroidered work.